bryanbraun/tiffany.blog/_posts/2019-05-19-back-but-with-caveats.md

 <figure>
     <img class="align-center" src="https://res.cloudinary.com/thatmacnerd/image/upload/v1559449343/ipad_maple_read.jpg" />
     <figcaption style="text-align: center;">
-       MapleRead is just to good and this iPad way too beautiful to ignore.
+       MapleRead is just too good and this iPad way too beautiful to ignore.
     </figcaption>
 </figure>

 For this blog and my [other](https://booknotesbytiffany.net/) [hobby blogs](https://wtfrobots.netlify.com/), there is no pressure to actually *write* to them.
-Of course, everyone wants to build traffic, and as Gabe Weatherhead of Macdrifter said [in one of his latest blog post](http://www.macdrifter.com/2019/05/a-long-hard-winter.html):
+Of course, everyone wants to build traffic, and as Gabe Weatherhead of Macdrifter said [in one of his latest blog posts](http://www.macdrifter.com/2019/05/a-long-hard-winter.html):

 > Sites like Macdrifter run on ego .
 I love recognition from readers and other writers.